CURENT/andes/docs/source/tutorial.rst

 andes selftest
 --------------
-After installing ANDES, it is encouraged to use ``andes selftest`` from the command line to test functionality.
+After installation, it is encouraged to use ``andes selftest`` from the command line to test functionality.
-It might take a minute to run the whole self-test suite.
+It might take a minute to run the full self-test suite.
 An example output looks like ::

     test_docs (test_1st_system.TestCodegen) ... ok